-Farmington Hills Criminal Defense Attorney
+Farmington Hills Criminal Defense Lawyer

-MICHIGAN DISORDERLY CONDUCT LAWYER
+MICHIGAN DISORDERLY CONDUCT ATTORNEY

 Disorderly conduct is a misdemeanor in Michigan that is frequently charged under local ordinance rather than state law (local ordinance language is usually similar to state law).
 Michigan’s disorderly conduct statute covers a wide variety of conduct.
 A disorderly person is defined as any of the following: